 The NDP supports policies to mitigate the effects of development on climate change set out in Herefordshire Local Plan Core Strategy.
-It is considered that no proposals are advanced within the Parish's settlements that would conflict with policies in HCS or the NPPF.
-Policy AYEnv4 supports the need for sustainable design features, promoting these as elements within an integrated approach that needs to be pursued for individual buildings, site-based matters and those off-site measures that should be considered.
+It is considered that no proposals are advanced within Goodrich village or the Parish more generally that would conflict with policies in HCS or the NPPF.
+Policy GWB6 supports the need for sustainable design features, promoting these as elements within an integrated approach that needs to be pursued for individual buildings, site-based matters and those off-site measures that should be considered.
 The combination supports and expands upon the provisions of HCS polices SS7 and SD1 as well as NPPF para 95.